yortch/opa-demo/README.md

     ```

 1. This will install OPA Agent but pods will fail to start because of missing configmap.
-   Next run pipeline from OpenShift console.
+   Next run the `configure-opa` pipeline from OpenShift console.